 How to Serve

-Once your Crockpot Hot Chocolate is done and ready to enjoy, turn your slow cooker to the warm setting.
-Leave on warm for up to two hours.
-Serve your hot cocoa while it is warm in mugs.
-See the ideas below for how to garnish your Hot Chocolate and the best way to store any leftovers.
+Once your crockpot hot chocolate is done and ready to enjoy, turn your slow cooker to the warm setting.
+Ladle your hot cocoa while it is warm into mugs.
+If you are hosting, it can be left in the slow cooker on warm setting for two hours.
+See the ideas below for how to garnish your hot chocolate and the best way to store any leftovers.

 Tips and Variations